top of page

 I am an electronics engineer who worked for many years in information technology before switching to academic copyediting.
-I live in Kochi, the commercial capital of Kerala, the southernmost state in India that lies on the shores of the Arabian Sea.
+I live in Kochi, the commercial capital of Kerala, the southernmost state in India.
+Kochi (formerly Cochin) is a port city that lies on the Malabar Coast of the Arabian Sea.

 I learned the craft of copyediting from the principals of the editing company I began working for in 2004.
 They had decades of experience in publishing as editors in both India and the United States, and I could not have chosen better professionals to apprentice myself to.